|Sigil||A swooping black hawk; the Black Hawk|

 Feasts and Festivals

-Only the warriors wear topknots; menial labourers have a bowl type cut (TGH, Ch.
+Only the warriors wear topknots; menial laborers have a bowl type cut (TGH, Ch.
 3).

 They believe they all came from the earth and that they must return as they came, naked and unarmed, into the last embrace of the mother (TWoRJTWoT, Ch.
 20).
 "The Light shine on you and the Creator shelter you.
 The last embrace of the mother welcome you home" (TGH, Ch.
 10) is a common saying.

-They use the expression "peace favour your sword", or Suravye ninto manshima taishite in the Old Tongue, as a blessing.
+They use the expression "peace favor your sword", or Suravye ninto manshima taishite in the Old Tongue, as a blessing.